komura-crm/donaldboulton/README.md

 - Responsive Web Design
 - Dark / Light Mode
 - Customize theme color from CMS
 - Search bar
 - Customize content of Homepage, About and Contact page.
-- Customize content of Homepage, About and Contact page.
 - Add / Modify / Delete blog posts.
 - Edit website settings, Add Google Analytics and make it your own all with in the CMS.